Rules of the Poznań Doctoral School of Institutes of the Polish Academy of Science

 - failure to submit a doctoral dissertation by the date laid down in the individual research plan;

-- resignation from study, submitted in writing to the coordinator or deputy.
+- resignation from study, submitted to the coordinator or deputy.

 - A doctoral student may be struck off the list of doctoral students in case of: